amitmse/in_Python_/Boosting/README.md

 ## ADA Boost: Adapts from mistakes

 	--------------------------------------------------------------------------------------------------
-	1. Assign same weight to all obs ( 1/No. of obs )
+	1. Initialize Weights: Assign same weight to all obs ( 1/No. of obs )

-	2. Develop a tree and pick node (decision stump) with lowest weighted training error
+	2. Iterative Learning: In each iteration, a model is trained.
+Misclassified observations receive more weight in the next model.
+ 		Correctly classified observations retain their weights.
+All weights are adjusted to sum to 1.

 	3. Compute coefficient		SQRT[{log(odds error)}] => (1/2 ln[{1 - weighted error(ft)}/weighted error(ft)])